-- Led the Green Bay Packers to a Super Bowl Championship, and was named Super Bowl MVP for his performance
+- Aaron Rodgers led the Green Bay Packers to a Super Bowl Championship, and was named Super Bowl MVP for his performance

-- Awarded as the NFL's Most Valuable Player twice in his career, setting the record for most consecutive pass attempts (512) at home without an interception
+- Awarded as the NFL's Most Valuable Player three times in his career, setting the record for most consecutive pass attempts (512) at home without an interception

 - NFL's all-time career leader in passer rating during the regular season with a rating of 104.1

-Rodgers began his career at Butte Community College where he played for one year before receiving a scholarship to play for the University of California, Berkeley.
+Aaron Charles Rodgers, quarterback for the Green Bay Packers of the National Football League, was born on December 2, 1983 in Chico, CA. Rodgers played college football for one season at Butte Community College before receiving a scholarship to play for the University of California.
 After forgoing his senior season, he was selected in the first round (24th overall) of the 2005 NFL Draft by the Packers.

-Taking over in 2008, he quickly proved that he was one of the best quarterbacks in the league by passing for over 4,000 yards and throwing for 28 touchdowns in his first season as a starter.
+After taking over in 2008, he quickly proved that he was one of the best quarterbacks in the league by passing for over 4,000 yards and throwing for 28 touchdowns in his first season as a starter.
 In 2010, Rodgers led Green Bay to a victory in Super Bowl XLV where he was named Super Bowl MVP.
-The following season, the Packers had one of the most dynamic offenses in NFL history – driven by Rodgers' 45 touchdowns and only 6 interceptions.
+The following season, the Packers had one of the most dynamic offenses in NFL history – driven by Aaron’s 45 touchdowns and only 6 interceptions.
 The team went 15-1 and he was named Associated Press Athlete of the Year in 2011 and league MVP by the Associated Press.
-He would later go on to win the 2014 league MVP award after throwing for 38 touchdowns and 4,381 yards with just 5 interceptions—he set an NFL record for most consecutive pass attempts (512) at home without an interception that season.
+He would later go on to win the 2014 league MVP award after throwing for 38 touchdowns and 4,381 yards with just 5 interceptions - he set an NFL record for most consecutive pass attempts (512) at home without an interception that season.